 Board of Education Members

 Robert Heard is retired from State Farm Insurance and the Cleveland Clinic.
-Heard previously taught English in CMSD’s Adult Education Program.
-He is a member of the Neighborhood Connections grants committee, a member of 100 Black Men of Greater Cleveland and vice president of the Cleveland Alumni Chapter of Kappa Alpha Psi Fraternity.
+He previously taught English in CMSD’s Adult Education Program.
+He is a former member of the Neighborhood Connections grants committee, 100 Black Men of Greater Cleveland.
+He has held the office of vice president and president of the Cleveland Alumni Chapter of Kappa Alpha Psi Fraternity.
 A John Adams High School alumnus, Heard holds a bachelor’s degree in English from Cleveland State University.
 He earned the title of fellow from Broad Institute and completed the Executive Leadership Program for Educators at Harvard University.
-He serves on the Board of Trustees of the Ohio School Boards Association.
-He lives in Cleveland’s Glenville neighborhood with his wife and two daughters.
+He served as President of the Ohio School Boards Association from 2021 to 2022.
+He lives in Cleveland’s Glenville neighborhood with his wife.

 Denise W. Link

 Appointed to the Board July 2007; reappointed 2011; reappointed 2015; reappointed 2019; reappointed 2023; served as Board Chair 2009-17; current term expires June 30, 2027